 We’ll help you explore the near future of the rapidly merging worlds of digital and physical experience design before looking in detail at what it takes to create a compelling experience proposition.
 We’ll look at what it takes to engage employees to help shape the customer experience.
 We’ll share the frameworks and mindsets you’ll need to increase traction and shape the design principles you’ll need as you scale.
 We’ll help you identify and design meaningful moments in ways that will work across all environments to ensure a seamless end-to-end narrative.
 Above all, this session will help you create experiences which deliver on your purpose in new, valuable and sustainable ways.

-Join us at Stone & Chalk Live as we partner with experts with Financial literacy knowledge & Tech skills to empower us to earn and manage money more effectively.
+Stone & Chalk has brought together a group of experts in Financial Literacy & Tech to empower us all to earn and manage money more effectively in this new age.

-The event will be moderated by Marie-Anne, General Manager at Stone & Chalk Sydney.
-She will be joined by expert panellists including:
+The event will be moderated by Marie-Anne Lampotang, General Manager at Stone & Chalk Sydney.

 Chronic and non-communicable diseases (NCDs) and injury account for the majority of deaths around the world each year.
 Health10x is a global health accelerator co-delivered by The George Institute and UNSW, that supports early-stage startups working on solutions to the world's biggest health burdens.
 Our focus is on affordable innovation, especially for emerging markets and under-served communities.
 Our event will include a panel drawn from our network of entrepreneurs and global health experts, and a showcase of our top 5 global health startups.

 The evidence is conclusive: breastmilk is the best nutrition you can offer a newborn.
 Yet, despite the importance of breastfeeding, most Mothers experience problems.

 Lactamo is a ‘lactation aid’ for breastfeeding mothers which addresses the key problems associated with breastfeeding.